Faculty Grant Opportunities

-Participants in the Opening Workshop for STEM Educators are invited to submit a proposal for a summer grant.
+Participants in the Workshop for Early Career STEM Educators are invited to submit a proposal for a summer grant.
 These grants are intended to support the efforts of UW System faculty to incorporate gender-friendly student-active pedagogies into one of their courses.

 Grant Award Objective

-- Priority will be granted to course redesign projects that meet the mission of the UW System Women and Science Program.
+Priority will be granted to course redesign projects that meet the mission of the The UW System IDEAS Alliance Program.

-- Attended the October 2019 Opening Workshop for New STEM Educators.
+- Attended the October 2022 Early Career STEM Educators Workshop.
 Priority will be given to educators new to the UW System.

-- Will be able to complete the curriculum revision project over the Summer 2019 term.
+- Will be able to complete the curriculum revision project over the Summer 2023.

-- Will be able to disseminate the results of your project at a WaS Program event (i.e. Opening Workshop or Spring Conference).
+- Will be able to disseminate the results of your project with at an IDEAS Alliance Program event (i.e. Early Career STEM Educators or Spring Conference).

-- Proposal Form will be sent to Opening Workshop attendees and must be completed, including a one-to-two page project
+- Proposal Form is attached and must be completed, including a one-to-two page project description.

 - Grant award is $1000.

-- Up to two awards will be funded following a review process conducted by a committee formed from the WaS Program Advisory Board which has representatives from all UW System Institutions.
+- Up to two awards will be funded following a review process conducted by a committee formed from the IDEAS Alliance Program Advisory Board which has representatives from all UW System Institutions.

-- This grant is paid from the UW System WaS Program 102 Fund.
+- This grant is paid from the UW System IDEAS Alliance Program 102 Fund.
 Please follow your campus process for grant submission.

 - Significance of the proposed course reform to impact classroom climate, improve student learning, and incorporate best practices.